allcentury/blog/thundering-herd/jitter.md

 ![thundering-herd](./animations/thunder-herd.gif)

 While we had autoscale policies in place for this, our timing was terrible.
-We would hammer the processor service which would eventually crashed it.
+We would hammer the processor service which would eventually crash it.
 Then our jobs would go back into the queue to retry N times.
 The processor service would scale out but some of our retry intervals were so long, the processor service would inevitably scale back in before the jobs retried :facepalm:.
 Scale in and out policies are a tradeoff of time and money, the faster it can scale in/out the more cost effective but the tradeoff is that we can be underprovisioned for a period of time.
 This was unfortunate and we could feel the architectural coupling of this entire flow.

 We put in place the following plans: